pwitvoet/mess/scripting system.md

     - Returns a valid color vector, where each value is rounded and the first 3 values are clamped to the 0-255 range.
 If the given vector is too short, it will be padded with 0's until it contains 3 values.
 If the given vector is too long, only the first 4 values will be used.

 ### Flags:
 Some entities use flags - various options that can be enabled or disabled.
 All of these options are stored together in a single number.
-Note that flag numbers start at 0, so `hasflag(flags, 0)` checks whether the first flag is enabled.
+Note that flag numbers start at 0, so `hasflag(0, flags)` checks whether the first flag is enabled.

 - `none|number hasflag(number flag, number? flags)`
     - Checks whether the specified flag is enabled in the given flags value.
 Returns either `none` (false) or `1` (true).